kk-dev7/FG-AFK-Bot/README.md

   <img src="https://img.shields.io/badge/pynput-blue.svg?style=plastic&logo=PyPy&color=000000&label=Using">
 </p>

+# IMPORTANT INFORMATION
+### This script does not work anymore, due to a change in the newest FG Client Update (v10.2.0):
+> - New AFK detection feature : A pop-up will appear after 20 seconds, showing a 10 seconds countdown telling you to move : If you don't move, you will be kicked from the game, and an inactivity pop-up will appear once in the menu.

+If someone wants to continue this project, feel free to fork.
+For now, it is recommended to not use this script anymore.
+Have a nice day.

 ## General Information
 This program continuously presses enter on the keyboard, so we start and end a fall guys match continuously and appear AFK in-game. \
 Make sure you have the right game mode selected before starting the script!